 Please ensure your child is in full uniform at all times.
-The correct uniform is: burgundy jumper, white shirt, school tie, grey skirt/trousers/dress/ yellow checked summer dress and black shoes.
+The correct uniform is: burgundy jumper/ cardigan, white shirt, tie, black or grey skirt/trousers, black or grey dress/ yellow summer dress and black shoes.
 Please ensure all items of clothing, especially jumpers, are clearly labelled with your child’s name.

-This year there will be lots of exciting topics and visits planned covering History, Geography, Art and Design Technology.
+This year there will be lots of exciting topics covering History, Geography, computing Art and Design Technology.

 - Toys and Games